 After measuring and placing the screws, Trent helped me get it on the wall.
 Lining it up with both keyholes at once took some effort – I kept hitting one and missing the other.
 Then he watched the level at the top while I added heavy duty velcro under the bottom.
 This assured it was straight (I’m a tad OCD like that) and keeps the ruler secure.
 I don’t want an accidental bump during play to knock it off the wall.

-Firmly attached, we’re ready to start measuring just in time for Dylan’s “half birthday” tomorrow.
+Firmly attached, we’re ready to start measuring just in time for our son’s “half birthday” tomorrow.